osc-bouw/film-flow-network/README.md

 - shadcn-ui
 - Tailwind CSS

+## Where is the data stored?

+This version of the app keeps all media information in the browser using `localStorage`.
+The initial dataset lives in `src/data/mediaData.ts`.
+Since no database is required, you can host the built files on any static hosting provider.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/b862c4ab-9476-46a3-b598-02ad0f982bfc) and click on Share -> Publish.